EpEpDragon/ORB_SLAM3/README.md

 We provide some examples to process input of a monocular, monocular-inertial, stereo, stereo-inertial or RGB-D camera using ROS.
 Building these examples is optional.
 These have been tested with ROS Melodic under Ubuntu 18.04.

+## Realsense SDK (optional)

+The [Realsense SDK](https://github.com/IntelRealSense/librealsense) is required to use realsense cameras, as some of the examples do.

 # 3. Building ORB-SLAM3 library and examples

 Clone the repository: